wurdit/ffmpeg/README.md

 ## Windows Terminal

-In Windows 10, I recommend installing "Windows Terminal" from the Microsoft Store.
+This is totally optional, but in Windows 10, I recommend installing "Windows Terminal" from the Microsoft Store.
 It's a new command line program with tabs, better fonts, and lots of features.
 It can be run the same as `cmd` but with `wt`.
 It's standard in Windows 11.
 Installing it adds "Open in Windows Terminal" to the right-click menu for folders and folder backgrounds, which is very handy.
-You will probably want to set your default console to Command Prompt instead of Windows Powershell in the settings.
+If you install it, you will probably want to set your default console to Command Prompt instead of Windows Powershell in its settings.

 ## Loading an input file

-Doing this without any output specified produces an error, "At least one output file must be specified", but before doing so it shows you the codec info for the video and/or audio, the duration, etc. This can be handy just to see these values.
+Doing this without any output specified produces an error, "At least one output file must be specified", but before the error it shows you the codec info for the video and/or audio, the duration, etc. This can be handy just to see these values.

 `ffmpeg -i "C:\path\to\your\video.mp4"`

-Quotes areonly required if there are spaces in the path.
+Quotes are only required if there are spaces in the path.
 If the video is in the current directory, you can omit the path and just use the file name.

 `ffmpeg -i video.mp4`